zarpafantasma/corpus_rythmos/I- Scientific_Papers/009-es_CO-Homeostasis.md

 - 432 Hz music enhances cortico-cardiac synchrony.

 Our protocol is the first to synchronise all four modalities and to quantify the integrated outcome with $`C_{bio}`$.
-Should the anticipated effect materialise, it would argue that **synergy—not dose escalation—is the key to unlocking larger physiological shifts**, a conclusion in line with network-control models that predict supra-additive gains when multiple hubs are perturbed coherently.
+Should the anticipated effect materialise, it would argue that **synergy, not dose escalation, is the key to unlocking larger physiological shifts**, a conclusion in line with network-control models that predict supra-additive gains when multiple hubs are perturbed coherently.

-By providing a single, cross-modal index that integrates HRV, EEG and (in future phases) molecular rhythms, $`C_{bio}`$ also offers a way to compare and aggregate disparate interventions—respiratory training, neuromodulation, light therapy, architectural design—within one quantitative framework.
+By providing a single, cross-modal index that integrates HRV, EEG and (in future phases) molecular rhythms, $`C_{bio}`$ also offers a way to compare and aggregate disparate interventions, respiratory training, neuromodulation, light therapy, architectural design, within one quantitative framework.
 This could help rationalise a currently fragmented literature in which “coherence” is often invoked qualitatively but rarely measured in a standardised way.

 **5.3 Limitations of the pilot design**